Click HERE for previous Handbook section.

 Run Crew--All Run Crew members (including Stage Managers and Board Ops) should dress in black pants (no sweat pants), black shirt (with no writing or artwork), and dark closed-toe shoes.
 Skirts, dresses, high heels, sandals, and flip flops are not appropriate.
 Crew members who will be seen by the audience during scene changes, etc. should not wear any clothing that could prove distracting.
 For some productions, Run Crew members may be required to wear long sleeved black shirts, or there could be other requirements.
 Using black gaff tape to cover logos or to create instant black shoes is not appropriate.
 If you are financially unable to provide appropriate clothing, please contact a faculty or staff member.

 There will be no eating or drinking in either theatre, Dressing Rooms, Costume or Prop Shops without the express consent of a Faculty/Staff member (i.e. Strike Snacks, use in a scene, etc.).
 Actors must never eat or drink while in costume unless required for a scene.
 Cast and crew may have water backstage during rehearsal and performance.
 This policy does not apply to the tech table during Tech week.
+To reiterate, there will be absolutely NO food or drinks other than water in the Dressing Rooms.

 During every performance, a faculty or staff member or delegate will either be on duty (on site) or on call.
 This faculty or staff member or delegate is a resource for trouble shooting or making decisions beyond the scope of the Stage Manager, House Manager, et al. The Faculty/Staff on Duty/Call will contact the Stage Manager and/or House Manager in advance explaining how to contact him/her.
 If on site, the Faculty/Staff on Duty/Call may circulate backstage and front of house, or may be found in his/her office.
 Typically, the Faculty/Staff on Duty/Call would have a cordless headset or cell phone.
 If off site, the Faculty/Staff on Duty/Call will leave a phone number or other instructions on how to reach him/her.
 The Faculty/Staff on Duty/Call should be contacted with any emergency situations (equipment failure, smell of smoke, severe weather) and any issues involving unresolvable patron ticket problems, patron beligerance, intoxication, unruliness, etc. In the case of life threatening emergency, the House Manager or Stage Manager notifies Security and takes charge of implementing proper procedures.
 See Safety/Emergency Protocols.